Contact OBSS

 Goals

-- To promote and celebrate African Culture and heritage, so as to provide students and the campus community with an understanding of the history, successes and contemporary struggles of Africans/African Americans.
+- To promote and celebrate African and African American culture and heritage, providing students and the campus community with an understanding of the history, successes and contemporary struggles of Africans/African Americans.

-- To assist and guide students in the processes of understanding who they are, understanding where they come from, and making sound, well-informed decisions regarding their futures.
+- To assist and guide students in the processes of exploring their identities and making sound, well-informed decisions regarding their futures.

 - To create co-curricular programming that the knowledge that builds up and enhances the knowledge that students obtain in the classroom.

-- To develop and maintain a sense of community among Africans/African Americans at Loyola Marymount University.
+- To develop and maintain a sense of community that uplifts Africans/African American cultural traditions at LMU.